 Rights: Muslims have the right to accurate, culturally-sensitive sexual health information and victim-centric resources and services.
 We will reflectively listen to you to honor those rights.

 Agency: Our programming offers participants with the space and affirmation to critically examine their personal values and faith, while equipping them with the resources and skills they need to strengthen their personal agency and feel in control of their bodies and spirituality.

 Healing: We are committed to building safe spaces that honor your faith and cultural values while replacing blame, shame, and stigma, with openness, support, and healing.

-Mindfulness: As trained professionals, we will maintain your privacy and are mindful of the cultural and political context and how it can impact the lived experiences of Muslim Americans.
+Mindfulness: As trained professionals, we will maintain your privacy and are mindful of the cultural and political context and therefore center the lived experiences of Muslim Americans.

 Anonymity: Because issues around sex, sexuality, and sexual violence have historically been stigmatized, we make every effort to ensure participants’ anonymity and privacy while offering resources and information.